mattman/work-reference/clinical/respiratory/management.md

 Work down the Vortex ensuring appropriate troubleshooting (which includes DOPES) and if all other options have been exhausted it is imperative that you recognise a Can't Intubate, Can't Oxygenate situation promptly and action as required

 ![Vortex](/assets/images/vortex.jpeg)

+### Tips and tricks

+- Can lift the entire head if required
+- Rock the trachea

 ## DOPES Check